nus-cs2103/website-base/admin/exams.md

 * The questions will be in an encrypted PDF file that will be given to you in advance.
 The password will only be given at the start of this section.
 * **Bring the following when you come to the exam:**
   * **1-2 sheets of A4 size paper**, for drawing diagrams.
   * Recommended: Something with a hard flat surface (e.g., a hardcover book) to put underneath the papers when drawing the diagrams.
-This is in case the arm rest of the exam venue chairs doesn't have enough space for both your laptop and drawing work.
+This is in case the arm rest of the exam venue chairs (or the area of the table) doesn't have enough space for both your laptop and drawing work.
 * You are not allowed to use IDEs or software that can generate diagrams from code.
 * At the _end_ of the exam (i.e., after all three parts are over), you need to submit the diagrams.
 * These diagrams will not be graded directly.
 Instead, you will use them when answering part 3 of the exam.<br>
-  However, we may use the diagrams to give _some_ consolation marks should you score very low in the corresponding MCQ questions.
+  However, we may use the diagrams to give _some_ consolation marks should you score very low in the corresponding MCQ questions.<br>
+  For that purpose, the papers will be collected at the end of the full exam (i.e., after part 3 is over).
 </div>

 ### Final exam - part {{ 3 if cs2103 else 2 }}